What is distributed ledger technology (DLT)?

 Distributed ledger benefits

 Much of the early interest in distributed ledger technology has centered on its application in financial transactions.
-That's understandable, considering that bitcoin cryptocurrency gained worldwide use while simultaneously proving that DLT can, indeed, work.
-Banks and other financial institutions became early innovators in DLTs.
+That's understandable, considering that Bitcoin cryptocurrency gained worldwide use, while simultaneously proving that DLT can indeed work.
+Banks and other financial institutions became early innovators in DLT.